chenkelmann/actuarius/README.md

 #About Actuarius#
 Actuarius is a Markdown Processor written in Scala using parser combinators.
-For detailled information, [head over to the Actuarius Wiki](https://github.com/chenkelmann/actuarius/wiki).

 The project homepage can be found on github: https://github.com/chenkelmann/actuarius

+For detailled information, please consult the Actuarius Wiki: https://github.com/chenkelmann/actuarius/wiki

+To browse the scaladoc online, go to: http://doc.henkelmann.eu/actuarius/index.html

-[To try Actuarius out, you can use the web dingus on my home page.](http://henkelmann.eu/projects/actuarius/dingus).
-(The web preview is currently broken but will be fixed (hopefully) soon.)
+To try Actuarius out, you can use the web dingus on my home page: http://henkelmann.eu/projects/actuarius/dingus (The web preview is currently broken but will be fixed (hopefully) soon.)

 #License#
 Actuarius is licensed under the 3-clause BSD license.
 For details see the `LICENSE` file that comes with the source.